Edited by Gary A. Debele

 Interviewing the Client

-The Client Interview; Interviewing Considerations; The First Contact with the Attorney’s Office; The Initial Interview; Subsequent Meetings; Summing it Up; Appendix A – Client Intake Forms; Appendix B – Client Information Form
+Importance of the Client Interview; Interviewing Considerations; The First Contact with the Attorney’s Office; The Initial Meeting; Following Up; Appendix A – Client Intake Form; Appendix B – Client Information Form; Appendix C – Non-Representation Letter

 Temporary Proceedings and Motion Practice